Last updated - 9 October 2019

 Control of your personal information

-The Data Protection Act and General Data Protection Regulations are in place to protect your privacy.
-You have many rights under the legislation, one of which is that you may ask to see the information we hold on you by filling out a ‘Subject Access Request’.
+The Data Protection Act and General Data Protection Regulations are in place to protect your data privacy.
+You have many rights under the legislation, one of which is that you may ask to see the information we hold on you by filling out a ‘Subject Access Request’ form.

 Subject Access Request,